Kristina01111000/WordPressTheme/README.md

 using xampp and bitnami, class uses mamp

+upload theme to wordpress by going to:
+	- themes
+		- add new
+			- upload zip file

 To do:

 	- put header and footer into separate files, same on every page --> wait until uploading to wordpress b/c it may need it for upload